Skip to content

 Hierarchical module naming scheme

-With the start of the Aurora service, LUNARC is using a hierarchical module naming scheme.
+Starting with the Aurora service and continuing with COSMOS, LUNARC uses a hierarchical module naming scheme.
 Hierarchical modules ensure that the correct shared libraries are available when running an application while keeping the screen output of standard module commands such as module avail manageable.

 Hierarchical naming scheme concept